ji-mmyliu/asl-anki-generator/README.md

 # ASL Anki Flashcard Deck Generator
-Give us a list of words, we'll give you an Anki flashcard deck with the word as a question and a video of the sign as the answer.
-We'll even find the video for you!
+Give it a list of words, it'll give you an Anki flashcard deck with the word as a question and a video of the sign as the answer.
+It'll even find the video for you!

 ## Usage
 1. First clone the repository and enter the folder: